-2. Obtaining the Complaint Form
+b.
+Obtaining the Complaint Form - Complaint Forms (ADM 44 -

-Complaint Forms (ADM 44 - Discrimination/Harassment Complaint Form) are available online through the intranet Forms Handbook and from the Senior Director HR/AAO (also the campus Title IX Coordinator) or a Deputy Title IX Coordinator, as appropriate.
+Discrimination/Harassment Complaint Form) are available online through the intranet Forms Handbook, the Title IX Resources page at www.rose.edu, and from the Title IX Coordinator or a Deputy Title IX Coordinator, as appropriate.
 The complaint shall include the following information:

-a. the complainant's name and address; b. the name and title of the person(s) against whom the complaint is made; c. a statement of the accused's specific acts that allegedly violated this Policy; d. the specific dates on which those actions allegedly took place; e. a clear and concise statement of any other facts that form the basis of the complaint; f. if the complainant is not the alleged victim, the complainant's relationship, if any, to the person who experienced the prohibited conduct; g. a clear and concise statement of the remedy the complainant seeks; and h. the complainant's signature.

-3. Submitting the Complaint Form
+- i.
+The complainant's name and address. - ii.
+The Title IX Coordinator or a Title IX Deputy Coordinator, as appropriate, may, at their discretion and over the wishes of the complainant, elect to file a Title IX complaint to enable a thorough investigation of the allegations. - iii.
+The College program or activity in which the complainant was participating, or attempting participation, at the time of the alleged misconduct and - iv.
+The name and title of the person(s) against whom the complaint is made - v.
+A statement of the accused's specific acts that allegedly violated this Policy. - vi.
+The specific dates on which those actions allegedly took place. - vii.
+A clear and concise statement of any other facts that form the basis of the complaint. - viii.
+If the complainant is not the alleged victim, the complainant's relationship, if any, to the person who experienced the prohibited conduct. - ix.
+A clear and concise statement of the remedy the complainant seeks. - x.
+The complainant's signature. - c.
+Submitting the Complaint Form

-The signed complaint form may be submitted to the Senior Director HR/AAO (also the campus Title IX Coordinator) or a Deputy Title IX Coordinator, as appropriate, by mail, electronic mail or in person.

-The campus Title IX Coordinator is the Senior Director, Human Resources/Affirmative Action Officer, 6420 SE 15th Street, ADM Room 104, Midwest City, OK 73110, (405) 733-7979, anutter@rose.edu.
-The Deputy Title IX Coordinators are the Senior Director for Student Life, 6420 SE 15th St, Midwest City, OK 73110, Student Services Building (SSB) Room 208, (405) 733-7387, kharzman@rose.edu, the Student Conduct Officer, 6420 SE 15th Street, Midwest City, OK 73110, Student Services Building (SSB) Room 208, (405) 736-0355, elogan@rose.edu and the Coordinator for Safety, Security and Risk Management, 1808 Hudiburg Drive, Midwest City, OK 73110, Susan Loveless Center Room 102, (405) 736-0213 jhughes@rose.edu.
+The signed complaint form may be submitted to the Title IX Coordinator or a Deputy Title IX Coordinator, as appropriate, by mail, electronic mail, or in person.
+The campus Title IX Coordinator is the Associate Vice President, Human Resources/Affirmative Action Officer, 6420 SE 15th Street, ADM Room 104, Midwest City, OK 73110, (405) 733-7979, anutter@rose.edu.
+The Deputy Title IX Coordinator is the Director, Service Learning and Student Conduct, 6420 SE 15th Street, Midwest City, OK 73110, Student Services Building (SSB) Room 208, (405) 736-0355.